Important dates for Online Safety compliance

 Start Date Milestone Description/Action Who should take note?
 Completion date Useful links

-June- July 2025 Ofcom publishes Researcher Access report Services to note Researcher Access report (optional) All OS services including VSPs N/A Access and inclusion research - Ofcom
+July 2025 Ofcom publishes Researcher Access report Services to note Researcher Access report (optional) All OS services including VSPs N/A Researchers’ access to information from regulated online services

-(TBC) Q3 2025 Repeal of the VSP regime VSPs to become fully subject to the OS Act VSPs TBC Repeal of the VSP regime: what you need to know - Ofcom
+25 July 2025 Repeal of the VSP regime VSPs to become fully subject to the OS Act VSPs N/A Repeal of the VSP regime: what you need to know - Ofcom